ipfs/js-ipfs/README.md

 ## Contribute

 Contributions welcome.
-Please check out [the issues](https://github.com/multiformats/js-multihashing-async/issues).
+Please check out [the issues](https://github.com/ipfs/js-ipfs-utils/issues).

-Check out our [contributing document](https://github.com/multiformats/multiformats/blob/master/contributing.md) for more information on how we work, and about contributing in general.
-Please be aware that all interactions related to multiformats are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).
+Check out our [contributing document](https://github.com/ipfs/community/blob/master/contributing.md) for more information on how we work, and about contributing in general.
+Please be aware that all interactions related to this repo are subject to the IPFS [Code of Conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

 ## License